12 Nov Getting Organized for Next Year: Your Datebook

 Back in the US, for years I sent a $20 to the Paris publisher of my next-favorite agenda.
 My datebook is an event.
 Now I buy them from Paperblanks.

 What about your datebook?
 I write “datebook” because I don’t like electronic personal organizers.
 But if you do: have you thought about what you want in yours this year, and what you want out?
 What features did you use last year?
 What features did you really miss?
 You are in charge.
 Did you notice?
 Let your device serve your life.

 For those of us whose idea of “handheld” means a smallish bound thing we write in with one hand and hold with the other (that is not much bigger than an e-thing), I will share some important news.
 This year, I went from a spiral-bound fine-art calendar that kept falling apart by the end of the year to the kind pictured at the top of this post.

-Some features this datebook has that I need second only to beauty: displays of a week at a time; charts of what holiday it is around the world and in my Afro-centric world; a detachable address book for the people in my three lives (personal, professional, parental); a little pouch for the address book and the paper with the Fatiha on it I am memorizing in Arabic; blank pages for inspiring quotes I write or find; and placemarker ribbons in two different colors.
+Some features this datebook has that I need second only to beauty: displays of a week at a time; charts of what holiday it is around the world; a detachable address book for the people in my three lives (personal, professional, parental); a little pouch for the address book and the paper with the Fatiha on it I am memorizing in Arabic; blank pages for inspiring quotes I write or find; and placemarker ribbons in two different colors.